spion/async-compare/README.md

 to the database.
 It involves multiple queries to the database, a couple of selects, some inserts and one update.
 Lots of mixed sync/async action.

-In other words, a typical (if somewhat complex) CRUD method.

 ## files

 Example solutions for all patterns are located in the `examples` directory